 I also always use turbinado sugar which does not go through the refining process that regular sugar goes through.
 That refining process uses animal bone meal, incidentally, which makes it a no-no for vegans.
 Also, unrefined sugars like turbinado, jaggery, maple syrup and brown rice are absorbed more slowly into the body, which makes them healthier, particularly for those with high blood sugar.

-This recipe made 42 cookies, so there is only about two-thirds of a teaspoon of sugar in each cookie, which (at least in my book) is not earth- or diet-shattering.
-And I used whipped vegan "butter" which is only about 65 calories in each tablespoon as opposed to regular butter which as almost two times as many calories.
+This vegan banana pecan cookies recipe made 42 cookies, so there is only about two-thirds of a teaspoon of sugar in each cookie, which (at least in my book) is not earth- or diet-shattering.
+And I used whipped vegan “butter” which is only about 65 calories in each tablespoon as opposed to regular butter which as almost two times as many calories.

 I added some orange liqueur to the cookie recipe, on a lark.
 A banana liqueur might have been a better idea, but I had none on hand.
 The orange one, while not discernible at all in the finished product, did actually boost the banana flavor, in my opinion.

-So here they are, my vegan banana nut cookies.
+So here they are, my vegan banana pecan cookies.
 Decadent and delicious and wonderful.